MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Microsoft Dataverse

-[Microsoft Microsoft Dataverse](https://powerplatform.microsoft.com/dataverse/) is the premium data backbone that enables people to store their data in a scalable and secure environment dynamically.
+[Microsoft Dataverse](https://powerplatform.microsoft.com/dataverse/) is the premium data backbone that enables people to store their data in a scalable and secure environment dynamically.
 Microsoft Dataverse enables organizations to look at data as a service spun up on-demand to meet ever-changing business needs.

 ### Microsoft Dataverse for Teams